 Companies typically use a large-scale annual survey – often called an employee engagement survey – to measure one of HR’s key metrics.
 In fact, a Gartner report found an astounding 74% of organizations still use a formal, detailed survey to measure employee engagement.

 But such large-scale surveys take an inordinate amount of time to prepare and administer.
 They often include upward of 50 questions, so the time it takes an employee to complete them is considerable.
 And then comes the task of compiling the results and analyzing feedback.
 By the time senior management begins to take action, the survey findings may very well be outdated.

 They are nimble, fast, and – in some cases – free.
 This makes it possible and highly cost-effective to administer frequent, targeted surveys that keep you in touch with the “pulse” of what your employees are thinking and feeling.
 And they can address many of the business challenges companies are facing today, including engagement, retention, and productivity.
 That’s particularly important in today’s diffused, untested environment, in which so many humans are suddenly working remotely.

 What are the benefits of employee pulse surveys?

-A recent article in HR Technologist offers a concise overview of the many benefits an employee pulse survey delivers.
+An article in HR Technologist offers a concise overview of the many benefits an employee pulse survey delivers.
 It noted that employee pulse surveys: